-Spring and summer is the perfect time, I think, to give your diet a little reset and experiment with some healthy, new recipes and foods.
+Summer is the perfect time to give your diet a little reset and experiment with some healthy, new recipes and foods.

 The warmer, brighter weather makes it so much easier to stick to meals that are lighter and more plant-based, as I find winter and the cold, dark days often has me reaching for comfort food and starchier options.

 Farmer's markets are brimming with in-season goodies like strawberries, watermelon, tomatoes and lettuce, and I don't know about you, but I always feel so much better in my skin and about myself when I feel like I am feeding my body lovely, healthy foods – which is always handy as you're heading into summer and bikini season.

 I am a self-confessed obsessive cookbook collector, and love nothing more than to get my hands on a new release, a fresh, new cookbook, choc-a-block with recipes just begging to be tested and tried over the next few weeks.